 The problem is not housing prices alone.
 Singapore is now the most expensive city in the world, according to The Economist—pricier than even Zurich or London.
 Adding foreigners hasn’t solved the puzzle of how to sustain Singapore’s long-term growth.
 Yet the PAP is doubling down: its recent economic plan revealed that by 2030, more than half of the nation-state’s population will be foreign, piquing mass outrage.
 In other words, Singapore’s odds for hanging onto that most-expensive city title are looking better than ever.

 However, there’s a big downside to the government’s long-term initiative to drive up home prices and encourage home ownership.
 While ultra-high home prices make Singaporeans seem wealthier on paper, many retirees don’t have enough liquid savings to ensure a comfortable retirement—what Hui Wen Tat, professor at NUS’ Lee Kuan Yew School of Public Policy, calls being “asset-rich, but cash-poor.”
-Property now makes up around 75-80% of Singaporeans’ net retirement wealth (pdf, p.10).“Higher property prices therefore represent only paper value without any corresponding real benefits.”
+Property now makes up around 75-80% of Singaporeans’ net retirement wealth (pdf, p.10).

 The only way households can benefit from those higher prices is if they sell their homes, either on the secondary market or to the government via its lease-buyback scheme, and either rent or buy a smaller flat.
 But most Singaporeans don’t want to leave the homes they worked their whole lives to own, says Hui.